 Years ago when I was with Pan Am, around 1973, there was a young doctor in the Public Health Clinic at San Francisco General Hospital who started doing his own survey.
 I was in a union meeting, and we were asked who would volunteer to be his guinea pigs?
 I said I would because at that time I was having a lot of problems with coughing.
 We kept a periodic log of what we thought the air was like on the flight.
-One time I had just come in from a long trip from Hong Kong, on the SP, the Special Performance 747.
+One time I had just come in from a long trip from Hong Kong, on the SP.
 I flew those a lot.
 I went into the doctor's office to give him some blood or whatever they were doing to me, and I was coughing so hard he had to give me a shot of something to calm me down.

 And he said, "You have to see a pulmonologist."
 I just called it my "SP cough," because I was coughing all the time.
 There was never any time that I wasn't.
+Because of my pulmonary problems, I filed a worker's compensation case against United Airlines, and I won.